The Legend of CVT: A Modeline into the Past

 - If you want to use interlacing on a monitor, you should probably buy a HDMI-to-VGA adapter.
 If you're running Windows, you cannot enable interlacing on DP ports with AMD or NVIDIA GPUs, but only Intel iGPU motherboards (if they even have DP ports).

-If you find yourself wanting a modeline today, to make a display run at a resolution and refresh rate your OS normally doesn't expose, there are many ways you can find one.
+If you find yourself wanting a modeline today, to make a display run at a resolution and refresh rate your OS normally doesn't expose, there are many ways you can get one.

 If talking to a television, you can find SDTV modelines at https://geocities.ws/podernixie/htpc/modes-en.html, or more TV/monitor modelines at https://www.mythtv.org/wiki/Modeline_Database.
 There are also tools to generate modes or program your graphics card to a specific mode; AdvanceMAME claims to support creating video modes matching specific consoles, but I've never tried using it to play any specific consoles, and I'm not sure it has a generic tool.